Date: 7 Dec 1954

 A laundry bag that he had been carrying at the time was never found.

 It was thought that he might have been murdered by a love rival or his girlfriend’s jealous ex-boyfriend.
-The police also later said that there had been speculation that Derek Saville had been threatened and intimidated by another man, possibly the jealous ex-boyfriend, on the day he disappeared and that the man involved could have bene involved in someway with his death.
+The police also later said that there had been speculation that Derek Saville had been threatened and intimidated by another man, possibly the jealous ex-boyfriend, on the day he disappeared and that the man that had threatened him, saying that he would 'get him', could have been in someway involved with his death.
 However, at the time of the investigation the ex-boyfriend that had been seeing Derek Saville's girlfriend up until about seven weeks before Derek Saville disappeared denied all involvement in his disappearance.
 It was reported that he and Derek Saville had once been considered rivals for Derek Saville's girlfriend's hand.

 Derek Saville was described by the police as a 'bit of a lady's man'.
 The police said that Derek Saville's hair, good physique, neat clothes and happy-go-lucky attitude made him as attractive to girls as they were to him.
 They said that for that reason some men who were less successful in having girlfriends might have had a cause to dislike him.

-The police additionally noted that they thought that it as possible that Derek Saville might have been killed accidentally, either in connection with the love rival, the person that threatened him earlier in the day or in some other way and then disposed of.
+The police additionally noted that they thought that it was possible that Derek Saville might have been killed accidentally, either in connection with the love rival, the person that threatened him earlier in the day, or in some other way and then disposed of.
 However, the police were also reported as having said that the case was, 'almost certainly one of murder'.

 He was also reported as saying, 'I bet the village gossips are busy.
-I tool another girl home from a village dance.
-Derek and I had a few words about that time and later the girl Derek Saville's girlfriend chose Derek as her boyfriend.
+I took another girl home from a village dance.
+Derek and I had a few words about it at time and later the girl chose Derek Saville as her boyfriend.
 We returned each other's presents.
 I handed back the yellow pullover she gave me.
 She handed me back the locket I gave her.
 I haven’t the faintest idea what has happened to Derek'.

 His girlfriend, who was a secretary with a firm in Hereford, said, 'We have been going about together for three months.
 Derek called for me about 8.30 last Tuesday night.
 We had a drink at the village pub, where he was very popular as a member of the darts team, and walked back to my home.
 Derek was in his normal good spirits.
 After chatting in the house with mother and me, he left at 11.30.
 At the garden gate he kissed me.
 His last words to me were 'Goodnight, dear, see you tomorrow night'.
 When he did not arrive the next evening I thought he might have been called on for a different shift.
 I am in a complete fog.
 If Derek lost his memory and was wandering, surely someone would have reported something about him by now.
 It doesn't look as though he has gone willingly.
 A few weeks ago he told me he was jumped on by someone who took a swipe at him and then ran away as he was on his way home after seeing me'.